yaannsloot/posetracks/README.md

 # MotionEngineReleases

-This is a release only public repository for pre-release versions of MotionEngine, an AI powered motion capture tool for blender.
+This is a public repository for pre-release versions of MotionEngine, an AI powered motion capture tool for blender.

+Source code not included.

+Everything you see here is redistributed with packaged versions of MotionEngine.

 ## Getting started